lime-rt/lime/doc/usermanual.rst

     (string) par->restart (optional)

 This is the file name of a binoutputfile that will be used to restart LIME.
-If this parameter is set, all other parameter statements (except par->antialias; see below) will be ignored and can safely be left out of the model file.
+If this parameter is set, all other parameter statements will be ignored and can safely be left out of the model file.
 There is no default value.

 .. code:: c